Identification

 Google's Quality Score measures the relevance of your ads and keywords to your brand.

-When it comes to branded keywords, AIDA can be a powerful tool for capturing the attention of potential customers who are already familiar with your brand.
+When it comes to branded keywords, AIDA can be useful for capturing the attention of customers who are already familiar with your brand.

 Non-branded keywords can be an essential part of a robust marketing strategy.